WillIsback/smart-locker/README.md

-  backup-key   Backup the encryption key restore-key  Restore the encryption key from a backup export       Export secrets to a file in a specified format
+  backup-key   Backup the encryption key restore-key  Restore the encryption key from a backup export       Export secrets to a file in a specified format renew        Renew the expiration date of a secret

 EXAMPLE:
   smart-locker encrypt -n openai_token -v sk-abc123...